Flipped SU(5): unification, proton decay, fermion masses and gravitational waves: Proton decay

 \section{Proton decay}

 We discuss the proton decay in the SUSY flipped $SU(5)$ model.
 Heavy gauge bosons are integrated out at low energy and leave dimension-6 operators.
 These 4-Fermi interactions violate the baryon number and lead to the decay of nucleons.
 A typical channel is $p \to \pi^0 e^+$.
 In the SUSY extension, dimension-5 between two fermions and two superpartners, mediated by colour-triplet Higgs, is another source of baryon number violation.
 These operators get dressed via loop corrections and might enhance the decay width of another channel $p \to K^+ \bar{\nu}$ greatly.
 In SUSY $SU(5)$ or $SO(10)$ models, a null result for the observation of proton decay raises the SUSY breaking scale (see discussions e.g. in~\cite{Murayama:2001ur} and \cite{Goh:2003nv,Severson:2015dta}).
-Furthermore, careful treatment should be paid to avoid its potential inconsistency with the dark matter overproduction \cite{Fu:2023mdu}.
+Furthermore, careful treatment should be paid to avoid the overproduction of the dark matter, which is predicted to be the lightest supersymmetric particle if it is neutral \cite{Fu:2023mdu}.
 In SUSY flipped $SU(5)$ models, as will be examined in the coming subsection, the dimension-5 contribution is suppressed due to the missing partner mechanism, thus there is no restriction on the SUSY breaking scale from proton decay.
 Only dimension-6 contribution need to be considered, as will be done in section~\ref{sec:D6}.